winningproduct/learn-portal/content/5-build/13-release-gate-reviews.md

 ## How

-- Determine the phases as to when the release gate review should be undertaken. e.g. Project initiation, Design, Development, Testing etc.
+- Determine the phases as to when the release gate review should be undertaken. e.g. Project initiation, Design, Development, Testing, etc.
 - Once the phases are identified, you should create appropriate checklists to evaluate.
 - A structured Release Gate Review process should be in place.
 - Deliverables of the preceding phase should be reviewed to ensure all prerequisites have been met for the next phase to succeed.